nikolovlazar/nikolovlazar.com/src/pages/uses/index.md

   desk and it also looks pretty cool.
 You can see a photo in my review blog I mentioned above.

-- I also have the [RØDE NT-USB](https://amzn.to/43RALoK) and [Audio Technica ATR2100X](https://amzn.to/3N0ScNL) microphones.
-The RØDE was my first ever microphone so I used it when I started live streaming.
-I got the Audio Technica as a gift from [Egghead.io](https://egghead.io) when I joined their platrform as an instructor.

 ## Video

 - I'm using the [Sony a6300](https://amzn.to/3oxKFM4) with the [Sigma 16mm f1.4](https://amzn.to/3H4Fytd).
 This combo is like an industry standard.
-I've seen lots of creators use the same combination and it's not for nothing.
 The camera shoots 6k and then it downscales it to 4k so you get crispier 4k that way.
 The lens is just phenomenal.
-It's a wide lens, so it's perfect for a battle station camera use case.
+It's a wide lens, so it's perfect for a setup like mine.

 - I'm powering my camera with a
   [Subtel PW20 Power Adapter](https://www.subtel.de/en/Power-supply-for-Sony-Alpha-A6000-A6300-A6500-A5000-A5100-Alpha-7-A7-A7s-A7II-Sony-RX10-III-915664.html)